tomasaltilio/Food_Detective/README.md

 The images were presented in different ways:

-* All together in in different folders divided by the food category
+* All together in different folders according to their food category
 * .h5 files of different image sizes

 One of the project's objectives was to link the food in the image with its nutritional information.